-‘Time Church should reform’: Kerala nun narrates sexual abuse in her book
+‘Time church should reform’: Kerala nun narrates sexual abuse in her book

 The bare-all autobiography of a nun in Kerala, who was expelled from the congregation three months ago for indiscipline, is set to ruffle many feathers in the Catholic church.

-The Franciscan Clarist Congregation (FCC) had expelled Sister Lucy Kalapura in August citing “serious indiscipline” but the nun said she was victimised for supporting the agitation for the arrest of the deposed bishop of Jalandhar, Franco Mullakkal, who is facing rape charges.
+The Franciscan Clarist Congregation (FCC) had expelled Sister Lucy Kalapura in August citing “serious indiscipline” but the nun said she was victimised for supporting the agitation for the arrest of deposed bishop of Jalandhar Franco Mulakkal, who is facing rape charges.

 “It is all about my life in the convent.
 It is a collection of my memoirs.
 It is not fiction but hard truth.
 I wish church authorities accept some of these realities to stem the rot.
 Most of the time they are in denial mode and try to brush it aside,” the nun said.